Book a call with admissions

 What Should You Do If You Think You’re Experiencing Emotional Blunting?

-If you think you may be experiencing emotional blunting, it’s important to talk to your doctor.
+If you think you may be experiencing emotional blunting, it’s important to talk to your psychiatrist.
 They can help you determine whether the cause is your medication or something else.
 If it is your medication, they may be able to adjust the dosage or switch you to a different drug.

 It’s also important to remember that emotional blunting is not permanent and is often the result of a temporary change in brain chemistry.
 If you stop taking the medication, your emotions should return to normal.
+Always consult with a psychiatrist before changing your dose or stopping antidepressants entirely.

 Can Antidepressants Cause Emotional Detachment?